machdep/nrf5340/README.md

 UART baud rate: 115200

-Plug Segger JLINK adapter to nRF5340-DK 'Debug in' connector.
+Use on-board debugger or plug Segger JLINK adapter to nRF5340-DK 'Debug in' connector.

 This app depends on the [secure bootloader for nRF5340](https://github.com/machdep/nrf-boot).